karenpayneoregon/q-a-questions/StringArrayGetIntsConsoleApp/readme.md

 ﻿# About

-Get int values from a string array
+Get int values from a string array.
+Try it in [dotnetfiddle](https://dotnetfiddle.net/kscBrp)

 ```csharp